Edison History, Family Crest & Coats of Arms

 - F. W. Edison, American politician, Mayor of Lorain, Ohio, 1876, 1877, 1884-86

-- Deborah Denise Edison, American Democrat politician, Delegate to Democratic National Convention from Kansas, 1972
+- Deborah Denise Edison, American Democratic Party politician, Delegate to Democratic National Convention from Kansas, 1972

 - Charles G. Edison, American Republican politician, Delegate to Republican National Convention from Texas, 1952, 1956

 - Charles A. Edison, American politician, Candidate for Mayor of Tampa, Florida, 1991

 - ...
 (Another 2 notables are available in all our PDF Extended History products and printed products wherever possible.)